 While an entirely insolvent and judgment-proof individual may avoid creditor collection, many people without money, jobs, or assets receive periodic federal benefits like Social Security.
 The federal law prohibits most creditors from garnishing federal benefits making the individual “legally” judgment-proof.

 Debt collectors will occasionally circumvent the federal prohibition by seizing the debtor’s bank account through a state court order.
 After a judge orders the seizure of a bank account to satisfy a judgment it is the debtor’s obligation to prove that the funds are federally protected.
 This generally requires hiring an attorney and holding a hearing in the state court.
 For more information, visit the Federal Trade Commission website for a free publication about bank seizure of federal benefits.

 Many federal benefits are protected during bankruptcy.
-For a legally judgment proof debtor, a bankruptcy will end creditor harassment, prevent a bank account seizure, and discharge the debt for good.
+For a legally judgment-proof debtor, bankruptcy will end creditor harassment, prevent a bank account seizure, and discharge the debt for good.
 A bankruptcy can provide peace of mind.

 If you receive federal benefits and have outstanding debts, consult with an experienced bankruptcy attorney.
-Haines and Krieger can advise you on the best course of action to resolve the debt and protect your federal benefits.
+Freedom Law Firm can advise you on the best course of action to resolve the debt and protect your federal benefits.

 For a free consultation or if you need any assistance from Las Vegas Bankruptcy Attorneys, or have questions about Las Vegas Chapter 7 Bankruptcy, Las Vegas Chapter 13 Bankruptcy, or Las Vegas Debt Settlement, please call the offices of Freedom Law Firm at 702-745-8584 today.